Osgood-Schlatter disease (tibial tuberosity avulsion)

 Osgood-Schlatter disease, also known as osteochondritis of the tibial tubercle, was first described in 1903 [1,2].
 It is a traction apophysitis of the proximal tibial tubercle at the insertion of the patellar tendon.

 The clinical features and management of Osgood-Schlatter disease will be discussed here.
 Causes of knee pain and the general approach to the diagnosis of knee pain in children and adolescents are discussed separately.
-(See "Traumatic causes of acute knee pain and injury in the child or adolescent athlete" and "Approach to the child or adolescent athlete with acute knee pain or injury" and "Approach to the child or adolescent athlete with chronic knee pain or injury in children or skeletally immature adolescents".)
+(See "Approach to acute knee pain and injury in children and skeletally immature adolescents" and "Approach to the child or adolescent athlete with chronic knee pain or injury in children or skeletally immature adolescents".)

 Osgood-Schlatter disease is characterized by pain and swelling at the tibial tubercle, the point of insertion of the patellar tendon (figure 1 and picture 1).
 The patellar tendon arises from the inferior pole of the patella, a sesamoid bone within the quadriceps tendon.
 The quadriceps muscle is involved in knee extension.